-Julie Poitras Santos' expanded creative practice comprises video, installation, performance and site-specific public projects that include a walking component.
-Also a writer, she studies areas where art and language intersect.
+Julie Poitras Santos' site-specific practice takes many forms, including video, installation, writing and public projects that include a walking component.
 The relationship between site, story and mobility fuels a wide range of research and production, including the relationship between natural histories, myth and individual story; walking as a form of listening to site; and material agency in an age of climate change.

 Poitras Santos’ solo and collaborative work has been exhibited at the Institute for Contemporary Art at Maine College of Art; Urban Institute of Contemporary Art, Michigan; the Centre for Contemporary Culture in Barcelona, Spain; Reykjanesbaer Art Museum in Iceland; and at the Museum of Contemporary Art in Denver, among others.
 She has attended residencies and created performances and projects in the United States, Sweden, Spain, France, Germany, the Netherlands and Iceland, including residencies at the European Ceramic Work Center, in 's-Hertogenbosch, NL (2005), Valparaiso in Mojacar, Spain (2006) and NES Artists Residency in Skagastrond, Iceland (2009).
 Her work has received support from the Maine Arts Commission among others, and with the help of a Kindling Fund Grant in 2016 she initiated Platform Projects/Walks, a platform for curating walking artworks within local communities.